unblog/MailboxStatistics/README.md

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/rating/nimelepbpejjlbmoobocpfnjhihnpked.svg)](https://github.com/donkey/MailboxStatistics)

 ## Installation
-Note, it requires that the script is executed from the Exchange management shell ``exshell.psc1``.
+Note it requires that the script is executed from the Exchange management shell ``exshell.psc1``.

 ## Usage:
 Ran on Exchange host as a task scheduled job at your desired time and action prog *powershell.exe*.